Writers in residence 2021

 (in residence from 5 October to 15 December)

-Lina Mounzer is a writer and translator living in Beirut.
-Her work has appeared in Bidoun, Warscapes, The Berlin Quarterly, The Paris Review and Literary Hub, as well as the anthologies Hikayat: An Anthology of Lebanese Women’s Writing (Telegram Books, 2007) and Tales of Two Planets (Penguin Books, 2020), an anthology of writing on climate change and inequality.
+Lina Mounzer is a Lebanese writer and translator.
+She contributes regularly to The New York Times and her work has appeared in The Paris Review, 1843, and The Baffler, as well as in the anthologies Hikayat: Short Stories by Lebanese Women (Telegram Books, 2007) and Tales of Two Planets (Penguin, 2020).
+She writes a monthly column for the Lebanese daily L’Orient Today, chronicling social changes in the wake of the country’s economic collapse.
 She has translated fiction and essays from the Arabic into English, including work by the Algerian writer Salah Badis and the Lebanese writers Hassan Daoud and Chaza Charafeddine.

 Lancelot HAMELIN, France